gizmo-cda/gizmo-hydroponics-v1/docs/setup.md

 static ip_address=192.168.0.1/24
 ```

+Note that recent version of Raspbian have lines similar to this that have been commented out.
+Feel free to uncomment
+those lines, but be sure the ip_address matches what is listed above.

 # Setup Git Remote

 Run the following commands on the Pi to create the git remote directory: